Somasis/raspui/README.md

     mv config.example.sh config.sh

-then, go to your webserver and open index.sh. [configuration](adjust config.sh as needed.) don't change settings in config.example.sh, as they are overwritten on [update](#updating)
+then, go to your webserver and open index.sh. [adjust config.sh as needed.](#configuration) don't change settings in config.example.sh, as they are overwritten on [update](#updating)

 ## updating